DarrenHurst/BroadStreet/README.markdown

    4. Enjoy using Backbone.js, Require.js, jQuery, Lodash, and Modernizr (enjoyment optional)
    5. Install Compass and start Compass Watch.

-   Follow Greg Franko  - https://github.com/gfranko/Backbone-Require-Boilerplate for the initial Boilerplate used in this project

 ##Contributors
 Darren Hurst - BroadStreet Mobile